-Ron began computer programming when the 4K TRS-80 was a hot machine and hand-coded his first website in 1998.
-In 2002, he started CodeGeek in Fort Collins, Colorado, and has since worked with clients all over the U.S. Ron is involved in a number of ventures, including co-owner of The Hive, co-founder of the Fort Collins Internet Professionals meet-up, and is a flight instructor with over 30 years and 8000 hours of flying experience.
-Ron has been deeply involved with several Beechcraft flight training organizations, including Bonanza & Baron Pilot Training (BPT) and the Beechcraft Pilot Proficiency Program (BPPP), having served as President, Director of Training, Director of Instructor Standardization, and spending 13 years on the Board of Directors.
+Ron is passionate about responsive websites, usability, and partnering with marketing agencies to create elegant and compelling web presences.
+In 2002, he started CodeGeek in Fort Collins, Colorado, and has since worked with clients all over the U.S. Ron is involved in a number of ventures, including co-owner of The Hive, co-founder of the Fort Collins Internet Professionals Meetup, and is a flight instructor with over 30 years and 8000 hours of flying experience.
 In his free time, Ron enjoys playing ice hockey, watching snow fall, hiking, and skiing with his wife.

 As a teenager, Mike got into development because it was a fun hobby.
 But once he started getting paid for it, it turned into a career.
 Graduating from the University of North Carolina at Chapel Hill with a double major in economics and business administration, Mike has pursued entrepreneurship and being a small business owner.
 But his love of bringing useful and usable interfaces and applications to life keeps him in web development.
 Mike grew up in North Carolina but is originally from Russia, and he hopes to someday visit every country in the world—preferably from an RV.
 When he’s not reading, binge-watching TV shows and eating desserts, you can find him with friends and family, camping and hiking, and dreaming of 100+ fresh-powder days of snowboarding.